vitessio/website/content/en/docs/get-started/local.md

 ## Next Steps

-You can now proceed with [Table Migration](../../user-guides/table-migration).
+You can now proceed with [Move Tables](../../user-guides/move-tables).

 Or alternatively, if you would like to teardown your example: